kumahq/kuma-website/app/docs/dev/policies/meshaccesslog.md

 Internally, Kuma [determines traffic protocol](/docs/{{ page.version }}/policies/protocol-support-in-kuma) based on the value of `kuma.io/protocol` tag on the `inbound` interface of a `destination` `Dataplane`.

-There are two types of `format` - `plain` and `json`.
+There are two types of `format`, `plain` and `json`.

-Plain will accept a string with _command operators_ and produce a string output.
+Plain accepts a string with _command operators_ and produces a string output.

-JSON will accept a list of key-value pairs that will produce a valid JSON object.
+JSON accepts a list of key-value pairs that produces a valid JSON object.

 #### Plain